 The Fleece, based in Evesham, is absolutely the place to head to if you like being out in the greenery – it’s truly magnificent to behold.
 The pub’s exterior is surrounded by beautiful flowers, and in the spring and summer months, you can admire the apple trees in the orchard behind the pub itself.

 Best of all, your dog is welcome here and will love the beautiful outdoor area!
-If you’re booking into one of the best dog friendly cottages in the midlands, why not make the Fleece your temporary local?
+If you’re booking cottages in the midlands, why not make the Fleece your temporary local?

 The Angel Inn